mixer/developer-docs/pages/01.guides/01.mixplay/01.Introduction/doc.md

 You will need to write your own Game Client to connect to the Interactive service.
 For SDK downloads, documentation, and samples, go to [Choose a SDK](#choose-a-sdk).

-### Publishing your Project

-If you'd like to publish your project to allow other users to utilize it please [email us](mailto:mixerdevinfo@microsoft.com).

 ## Where to get help

 Have questions?
 Stuck?
 We're here to help!
 Please feel free to reach out at any time.